Naturality and mapping class groups in Heegaard Floer homology: Singularities of smooth functions

 Finally, type $A_3^{\pm}$ singularities have miniversal deformation

 with parameter $\lambda \in \R^3$.
 These first appear in a non-removable manner in 2-parameter families.
+By versality, every generic 2-parameter deformation can be induced from this by a generic map $\lambda \colon \RR^2 \to \RR^3$ of their bases.
 To study the bifurcation set in $\Lambda = \R^2$ for a generic 2-parameter deformation $\Lambda \to \mathcal{E}_n$, we again disregard the constant term, and consider